 Sippin' Cider Festival

-Sip and shop in downtown Athens at the Sippin’ Cider Festival on December 12 from 5-8pm.
-Now in its tenth year, the Sippin’ Cider Festival offers an evening of shopping, singing and other fun holiday activities while sipping on winter’s favorite drink.
-During the festival, participating merchants will prepare and offer sample tastings of their favorite hot cider recipe.
+During the Sippin’ Cider Festival, participating merchants prepare and offer complimentary sample tastings of their favorite hot cider recipe.
 Cider enthusiasts will vote by ballot for their favorite, and the cider receiving the most votes wins the coveted Cider Cup and bragging rights for the year.

 North Star Limited Train Ride